vladcuevas/spring-boot-labas/README.md

 ```

-Once SQL server is up and running, we can connect with user SA, and in localhost, after that we need to create our database
+Once SQL server is up and running, we can connect with user SA in localhost, after that we need to create our database

 ### Create the database

-In SQL Server Management Studio is super simple, better to create that way that adding the unnecesary code here, which is 114 lines
+In SQL Server Management Studio is super simple, better to create that way that adding the unnecessary code here, which is 114 lines
 With clicks is easy following the steps from below URL:

 [How to create a new database in Microsoft SQL Server](https://support.mailessentials.gfi.com/hc/en-us/articles/360015116400-How-to-create-a-new-database-in-Microsoft-SQL-Server)